 What to Do When You Don't Get Paid for Freelance Work

-It happens to every freelancer at some point.
+It might happen to every freelancer at some point.
 The client delays, forgets, or outright refuses to pay you for work you've done.
 Whether you're a freelance graphic designer or copywriter, you're probably reading this because you have a client who hasn't paid for that project you worked so hard on.
 When it comes to making sure you get paid, you have several options from simply following up to taking your client to court.
 But as with any business dealing, it's best to start with the least damaging route.

 The first step is always to reference your contract.